justlask/Pagination/README.md

 # Local Set up
+1. Git clone, npm install
-1. You will need to create a .env in the root directory
+2. You will need to create a .env in the root directory
-2. Add the following to your newly created .env
+3. Add the following to your newly created .env
     1. PORT=3000 (or whichever you choose)
     2. MONGO_URI= "your connection string"
-3. Seed your DB
+4. Seed your DB

       Navigate to the root folder and run `node bin/seeds.js` in the terminal to seed your database, it is set up to load 100 "apps", this can be changed by increasing the size of the number inside seedApps in the seeds file.
-            It is only set up to handle from 1 to 999 apps created this way.
+            It is only set up to handle from 1 to 999 apps created this way

+      <b>Note: Mocha tests are written for 100 apps</b>

-eg: seedApps(400);
+eg: seedApps(100);

 # Doccumentation for the API
 #### API routes are located in routes/api.js